First Aid Kits

 - Expertise/training of responder using it

-First aid kits can be small (pocket, travel, or fanny-pack sizes).
-These kits are usually limited in materials to assorted adhesive bandages (i.e., plasters), antiseptic wipes, and medications such as antibiotic ointment, hydrocortisone, and acetaminophen.
+Small first aid kits (pocket, travel, or fanny-pack sizes) may be limited in materials to assorted adhesive bandages (i.e., plasters), antiseptic wipes, and medications such as antibiotic ointment, hydrocortisone, and acetaminophen.
 They may also contain nonlatex medical gloves and gauze dressings/bandages.